HarshChaudhary1312/SQL-Namma_Yatri_Services_Data_Analysis/README.md

 The `NammaYatri_Data_Analysis.sql` directory contains SQL queries used to extract and manipulate data from the database.
 These queries are organized based on their respective analysis topics.

 ## Power BI Dashboard
-The `power_bi_dashboard/` directory contains Power BI files for visualizing the analyzed data.
+The `Dashboard-Namma_Yatri_Data_Analysis(Power BI).pdf` directory contains Power BI files for visualizing the analyzed data.
 The dashboard provides interactive visualizations for better understanding and interpretation of the insights gained from the analysis.

 ## How to Use
 To replicate the analysis and visualize the data using Power BI, follow these steps: